ctools/ctools/doc/source/users/user_manual/models_implementation.rst

 Implementation
 --------------

-The general model is describe in ctools using a model definition XML file.
+The general model is describe in ctools using a :ref:`model definition XML file <glossary_moddef>`.
 Below is a simple example of such a file comprising one source and one background model.
 Each model is factorised into